dawranliou/dawranliou.com/content/19-interop-legacy-java-with-clojure.md

 And here we go.

-## Strategy 1 - Air-Supplying Clojure Uberjar
+## Strategy 1 - Drop-in Clojure Uberjar

 Recipe:
 1. Create a new Clojure project